AnthonyThomahawk/GPSTracker-IoT/README.md

 # Demonstration
-In the ESP32 program, there is a demo function that can be activated by setting the macro "DEMO" to 1 The demo simulates a person walking accross Iera Odos, in Egaleo Greece
+In the ESP32 program, there is a demo function that can be activated by setting the macro "DEMO" to 1 The demo simulates a person walking accross Iera Odos, in Egaleo Greece.

 Screenshot of ESP32 program running (Debugged with PC serial monitor) :
 ![img4](/images/COMoutput.png)